Skip to content

 At this time, we are lacking support for SSE based subscriptions which is available in the original DGS Framework.
 This is on the roadmap and will be made available in the near future depending on support in spring-graphql.

-In the current state of integration, not all DGS features will work seamlessly for Spring GraphQL data fetchers, and vice versa.
-For this reason, we recommend using either the DGS programming model or Spring GraphQL model and not mixing both styles of APIs.
-Known limitations include data loader specific features, such as Scheduled Dispatch and data loader specific metrics that won't work with Spring GraphQL data loaders.
-You should be able to use new Spring GraphQL features with the framework, such as schema inspection and any new integrations that are compatible with Spring GraphQL.
+In the current state of integration, not all DGS features will work seamlessly for Spring for GraphQL data fetchers, and vice versa.
+For this reason, we recommend using either the DGS programming model or Spring for GraphQL model and not mixing both styles of APIs.
+Known limitations include data loader specific features, such as Scheduled Dispatch and data loader specific metrics that won't work with Spring for GraphQL data loaders.
+You should be able to use new Spring for GraphQL features with the framework, such as schema inspection and any new integrations that are compatible with Spring for GraphQL.

 We intend iteratively improve the state of teh integration in the coming releases based on usage patterns.